mattis1896/edc-GUI/README.md

 ![image](https://github.com/user-attachments/assets/4b490175-3737-4842-a929-1151decfa23c)

-Upon launching the GUI, you are directed to the **Configuration Page**, as shown in Figure 4.3.
+Upon launching the GUI, you are directed to the **Configuration Page**, as shown in the Figure above.
 This page includes several features designed for ease of use and efficient interaction:

 - **Navigation Bar**: At the top of the page, there is a navigation bar (1) that allows you to switch between the three pages.
 The currently active page is highlighted in light grey.